FernandoFdezdC/deep-learning-video-object-tracking/README.md

 This project focuses on studying and improving a deep learning model for multi-object tracking.
 The starting point is a base model composed of a **Fast-RCNN object detector** trained on the **MOT16** dataset, and a tracker that assigns current detections to previous ones using greedy Intersection over Union (IoU).
 The goal is to improve the **MOTA** score by optimizing aspects of the base model.

-Mandatory tasks included understanding the provided tutorial, analyzing the scripts `tracker.py` and `object_detector.py`, and designing, implementing, and evaluating improvements.

 The proposed improvements involve using only high-confidence detections from the detector (tuning the optimal threshold to maximize the F1-score) and applying the **Hungarian algorithm** for data association, which significantly improves the evaluation metrics.

 ---